America (Cattelan)

 America was a sculpture created in 2016 by the Italian artist Maurizio Cattelan.
-An example of satirical participatory art, it was a fully functioning toilet made of 18-karat solid gold.
+An example of satirical participatory art, it was a fully functioning toilet made of 103 kg of 18-karat solid gold.

 It was stolen in 2019 from Blenheim Palace in Oxfordshire, England, where it was exhibited on loan from the permanent collection of the Solomon R. Guggenheim Museum in New York City, United States.
 Authorities believe the thieves broke it up or melted it down to sell the gold.
 In 2025, three local men were convicted of its theft.

+A second casting of America was sold at auction in 2025 for US$ 12.1 million.

 History

 Guggenheim Museum exhibition

 Cattelan created it in 2016 for the Solomon R. Guggenheim Museum in New York City, United States.
 It was made in a foundry in Florence, Italy, cast in several parts that were welded together.
 Made to look like the museum's other Kohler Co. toilets, it was installed in one of the lavatories for visitors to use.
 A special cleaning routine was put in place.
 The museum stated that the work was paid for with private funds.

 According to the museum, over 100,000 people waited in line to use America, and a security guard was posted outside the room.
 According to Cattelan the work was made of 103 kg of gold, which in September 2019 was valued at more than US$4 million as bullion.
 As an artwork, it has been estimated as high as six million.

 In September 2017 the museum declined a request from the White House to loan Landscape with Snow by Vincent van Gogh for the private rooms of Donald Trump, then the president of the United States.
 Nancy Spector, the curator, offered to loan America instead.
 Any reply by the White House was not reported.